 PLEASE NOTE: It is very important that you check your email and your child’s mailbox daily for important information.
 Also, make sure you send your child with a backpack every day.
 This backpack should be big enough to transport extra clothing and art projects back and forth.
 Don’t forget to check the inside of the backpack after school each day for artwork, wet clothing, hats, mittens, etc.

-All Lunch Enrichment Programs will begin the week of September 11th.
+All Lunch Enrichment Programs will begin Wednesday, September 12th.
 Make sure to read your lunch enrichment letters and refer to the lunch menu, which is posted at the entrance to the building and on the website.

 We are looking forward to a wonderful year with you and your family.
 Your child will have lots of learning opportunities that include learning to share; expressing his/her needs; separating from Mom and Dad; using the toilet; washing hands; climbing; developing fine motor skills needed for writing; pretending; imagining; building; cleaning up toys; and using manners at the table.
 All this learning, while having fun!